 - Social blockade: “Two people can see the same thing, disagree, and yet both be right.
 It’s not logical; it’s psychological.” – Stephen R. Covey.
 To put this into perspective, not everyone is always on the same side even though they may share the same habitat and common interest.
 Hence, many residents belonging to the same community may be reluctant to contribute in anyway towards such projects because of their own reservations or understandings.

-- Government Will: Many countries have robust policies and regulations for centralized and large scale energy projects, but, lack any firm roadmap for a decentralized energy generation.
+- Government Will: Many countries have robust policies and regulations for centralised and large scale energy projects, but, lack any firm roadmap for a decentralised energy generation.
 In the presence of enabling forces such as strong government will, this can change the whole scenario for good.
 In Australia, there is no policy support for renewable energy projects between 1 to 30 MWs, as a result, there are low number of community energy initiatives.

 Likewise, many challenges and barriers are added or discounted across places and jurisdictions.
 But, one thing is for sure, community energy contributes to overall reduction of carbon emissions and impacts society at large.